24secondss/BigData_WS_22-23_OpenCell-ID/README.md

 ## Big-Data Projekt zum Thema OpenCell-ID von Marcel Fleck
 -------------------------------------------------------------------------
 # How to start the complete Process

+All of the steps below assume a VM with Docker already installed.
+Instructions for this installation can be found here: https://github.com/marcelmittelstaedt/BigData/blob/master/slides/winter_semester_2022-2023/1_Distributed-Systems_Data-Models_and_Access.pdf (Page 80)

+Further, the docker-compose package must be installed.
+This can be done with the following command: ```sudo apt install docker-compose```

 ## First clone this repo
 - Clone Git-Repo: ```git clone https://github.com/24secondss/BigData_WS_22-23_OpenCell-ID.git ```
 - Navigate into Git-Folder: ```cd BigData_WS_22-23_OpenCell-ID/ ```